Illinois Power Agency

 New Mexico Energy, Minerals and Natural Resources Department

-Jeremy Lewis is the Bureau Chief of Program Development and Outreach at the New Mexico Energy Conservation and Management Division, where his responsibilities include developing and managing programs in renewable energy, energy efficiency and alternative transportation.
-He chairs the New Mexico Renewable Energy Storage Working Group as well as the Albuquerque Public Schools’ Water & Energy Conservation Committee.
-Jeremy has served as a Transmission Policy Analyst with Western Resource Advocates, as a Peace Corps Volunteer expanding sustainable agriculture in Central Africa, and as an AmeriCorps Volunteer enhancing positive youth development, literacy and conservation programs in Northern New Mexico.
-He earned a B.S. degree in Natural Resource Studies from the University of Massachusetts and a Masters of Community and Regional Planning Degree from the University of New Mexico.
+Jeremy joined the New Mexico Energy Office as a Clean Energy Specialist in 2007.
+Now in 2019, he develops and manages programs and outreach activities engaging renewable energy, energy efficiency and alternative fuels and transportation.
+As coordinator of his state’s energy storage working group, he facilitates the exchange of information, ideas and learning among stakeholders with a broad spectrum of interests.
+Jeremy Lewis has served as a Transmission Policy Analyst with the non-profit organization Western Resource Advocates to access additional renewable energy resources, as a Peace Corps Volunteer expanding sustainable agriculture in Cameroon, and with AmeriCorps forwarding positive youth development, literacy and conservation in New Mexico.
+He earned a Bachelor of Science degree in Natural Resource Studies from the University of Massachusetts and a Masters of Community and Regional Planning degree from the University of New Mexico.

 Clean Energy Group